An invasion of armies can be resisted, the saying goes, but not an idea whose time has come.

 For millions of Californians who stomped to the polls Tuesday, the idea was change.
 And nothing — not political inexperience, not vague answers to issues, not a spate of sexual misconduct allegations — seemed to matter.

-Arnold Schwarzenegger, just 62 days after his campaign debut, and the ouster of Gov. Gray Davis, a 30-year political lifer, was a starkly personal repudiation of the icy incumbent, as direct and bracing as a slap to the face.
+The smashing victory of Arnold Schwarzenegger, just 62 days after his campaign debut, and the ouster of Gov. Gray Davis, a 30-year political lifer, was a starkly personal repudiation of the icy incumbent, as direct and bracing as a slap to the face.

 But it was also much more.
 It was a slap at the status quo, at Sacramento, at business as usual, at the political and media establishments of California.

 "For the people to win, politics as usual must lose," an exultant Schwarzenegger said in claining victory last night in Century City.

 Throughout the recall race, Davis and his supporters used fear as a weapon, brandishing their warnings like a stick.
 They spoke of democracy unraveling, of the uncertainty and the danger of handing the nation's most populous state to an untested newcomer — an actor no less.
 On election day, the voters of California snatched away that stick and snapped it in half.

 "What they wanted to change was the way things are done," said Don Sipple, the impresario of the Republican's campaign advertising.
 "Arnold Schwarzenegger is the epitome of the agenda of change."

 Remarkably, the Democratic incumbent managed to get himself fired in a state that remains solidly Democratic, in both political registration and cultural values.
 Indeed, a good number of voters in both parties agreed with his stance on a good many issues.